netfoundry/zfw/README.md

 you want to configure additional rules outside of the automated ones. zfw-tunnel will also auto-populate /opt/openziti/bin/user/user_rules.sh with listening ports in the config.yml.

-**Note the ```zfw-router_<version>_<arch>.deb``` will install an un-enabled service ```fw-init.service```.
+**Note the ```zfw-router_<version>_<arch>.deb / zfw-tunnel-<ver>.<arch>.rpm``` will install an un-enabled service ```fw-init.service```.
 If you install the zfw-router package without an OpenZiti ziti-router installation and enable this service it will start the ebpf fw after reboot and load the commands from /opt/openziti/bin/user/user_rules.sh.
-If you later decide to install ziti-router this service should be disabled and you should run ```/opt/openziti/bin/start_ebpf_router.py``` you will also need to manually copy the /opt/openziti/etc/ebpf_config.json.sample to ebpf_config.json and edit interface name**
+You will also need to manually copy the /opt/openziti/etc/ebpf_config.json.sample to ebpf_config.json and edit interface name**.
+If you later decide to install ziti-router this service should be disabled and you should evaluate whether the existing ebpf_config.json include the ziti lanIf ifname. ```/opt/openziti/bin/start_ebpf_router.py```

 **(All commands listed in this section need to be put in /opt/openziti/bin/user/user_rules.shin order to survive reboot)**